 5. Consider Getting Financed

-Research how to finance the purchase of a car through your bank, credit union, or even online.
+Research how to finance the car loan for your next car through your bank or credit union, considering less interest rates and monthly loan payments.
 You may want to explore how much interest you will have if you opt for financing and how long it might take before you can pay off the loan in full.
 Remember that they usually require some form of collateral so be sure to have a plan in place if you default on the loan.

 If your credit rating is strong, you may be able to obtain a personal loan from a bank, building society, or financing company.
 The cost can be spread out over one to seven years.